 What We Do Homeless Street Outreach

 Pathways to Housing DC oversees the largest homeless street outreach effort in the District, funded through partnerships with the DowntownDC and Golden Triangle Business Improvement Districts, the DC Department of Behavioral Health, and the DC Department of Human Services.
 The goal of our street outreach program is to use a client center approach in order to connect people living on the street with housing and the life saving services they need.

 In 2018, our outreach teams served 1,872 unduplicated people over with 12,428 individual face-to-face contacts.
 Our teams completed thousands of housing assessments, helped hundreds of people obtain vital documents required as prerequisites for housing, and connected hundreds more to mental and physical healthcare services.

 Our Outreach staff works to build trust with those experiencing homelessness first by helping to meet some of their basic needs (including food, clothing, showers, laundry, transportation, identification, etc.).
 Then, they partner with each individual to access housing, employment, medical care, mental health care, substance abuse treatment, and other services.
 Additionally, our nurse practitioner and psychiatrist conduct street visits to engage people with complex health needs who are not connected to other health services.
-The approach is not about maintaining homelessness; it is about ending homelessness for those living on the in downtown DC.
+The approach is not about maintaining homelessness; it is about ending homelessness for those living on the street in downtown DC.